 Where to get Tokyo sumo wrestling tickets

-There are a number of ways to get sumo wrestling tickets for tournaments at the Ryogoku Kokugikan stadium which we will list below.
+There are several ways to get sumo wrestling tickets for tournaments at the Ryogoku Kokugikan stadium, which we will list below.

-Sumo-jaya (Sumo information offices): Information offices are scattered throughout Tokyo.
-These are good places to purchase tickets in advance.
+Sumo-jaya (Sumo information offices): Information offices are located throughout Tokyo and are good places to purchase tickets in advance.

 Watch sumo training at a stable

 Each wrestler, whether amateur or professional, belongs to a stable and it’s a place where they live and train.
-There’s an estimated 47 such sumo stables located in Tokyo; with most being in the Ryogoku district.
-Watching a training session would require you to phone a stable the day before and ask for permission to attend.
-Not all sumo stables allow this so you might have to phone around until you find one.
+There are an estimated 47 such sumo stables located in Tokyo; with most being in the Ryogoku district.
+To watch a training session, you will have to phone one of these stables the day before and ask for permission to attend.
+Not all sumo stables allow this, so you might have to phone around until you find one that does.

-This method can be problematic for a number of reasons though.
-The first being that when you call the stable you should have decent Japanese language skills.
+This method is problematic for several reasons, though.
+The first being that when you call the stable, you should have decent Japanese language skills, otherwise they won’t know who you are or what you want.
 Secondly, don’t be surprised to see a line of other tourists waiting outside when you show up.
-It may be best to arrive earlier because sumo stables can only allow a certain number of spectators in per training session.
+It may be best to arrive earlier because sumo stables can only allow a certain number of spectators per training session.
 Also, it’s not uncommon for the stable master to cancel or change his mind at the last minute.

-Arranging all this by yourself and enjoying the 1 to 3 hour long training session is free of charge.
-But if it seems a bit daunting and you don’t mind spending some money you can arrange it effortlessly by means of a tour operator.
+Arranging all this by yourself and enjoying the 1 to 3 hour-long training session is free of charge.
+But if all these steps seem a bit daunting and you don’t mind spending some money, then you can arrange it effortlessly through a tour operator.

 The yearly sumo exhibition at the Yasukuni shrine

-The yearly sumo exhibition at the Yasukuni shrine takes place on the 16th April and is the perfect chance to watch these wrestlers perform for free.
+The annual sumo exhibition at the Yasukuni shrine takes place on the 16th of April and is the perfect chance to watch these wrestlers perform for free.

-The event, more formerly known as the Honozumo tournament, attracts many sumo fans who come to watch professional wrestlers perform on the Yasukani shrine’s permanent dojo.
-In 1917 the Ryogoku Kokugikan stadium burned down so for the next 2 years the Tokyo sumo matches were held at the shrine while reconstruction of the main stadium was underway.
+The event, more formerly known as the Honozumo tournament, attracts many sumo fans who come to watch professional wrestlers perform on the Yasukuni shrine’s permanent dojo.
+In 1917 the Ryogoku Kokugikan stadium burned down, so for the following two years, all Tokyo sumo matches were held at the shrine while the reconstruction of the main stadium was underway.

-After the stadium reconstruction was complete, the Japanese Sumo Association decided to hold a yearly exhibition at the shrine which continues to this day.
-Entry is free but those who wish to attend need to arrive and queue early because space is limited.
-Throughout the day, those lucky enough to make it in will enjoy a number of wrestling matches by professional wrestlers and comedy routines.
-The famous sumo wrestler cuisine and beer known as chankonabe and asahi can also be bought and is well worth trying.
+After reconstruction was complete, the Japanese Sumo Association decided to hold a yearly exhibition at the shrine, which continues to this day.
+Entry is free, but those who wish to attend need to arrive and queue early because space is limited.
+Throughout the day, those lucky enough to make it in will enjoy several wrestling matches by professional wrestlers and comedy routines.
+The famous sumo wrestler cuisine and beer known as chankonabe and Asahi can also be bought and is well worth trying.